-'Work smarter, not harder’ doesn’t just apply to your work to-do list.
+'Work smarter, not harder’ doesn’t just apply to your to-do list.
 Learning a few science-backed tricks can help you pick up the pace on your savings goals, too.

 I’m in.
 Where do I start?

 By putting your savings on autopilot.
 Obvious, yeah.
 But it’s one of the best things you can do for your money.
-Remember learning that “an object at rest stays at rest” in high school physics class?
-(Shoutout to Sir Isaac Newton.)
+Remember learning that “an object at rest stays at rest” in HS physics?
+Shoutout to Sir Isaac Newton.
 That’s inertia, or the natural tendency to keep things status quo.
 Because, effort.

 It’s why you keep getting billed for that subscription you don’t use after your free trial ended.
 And why you’re less likely to stop saving after creating automatic transfers from checking to savings on payday.
 Finally, laziness pays off.

 What else can I do from the couch?

 Nickname your savings.
 Not just because it’s fun.
 This helps you establish an emotional connection to your goal.
 Which is key to making real progress.
 Some unsolicited inspo: ‘Oh, Sh*t Fund,’ ‘Gotta GTFO,’ ‘Treat Myself.’

 Turn money into time.
 Instead of thinking in dollars and cents, translate costs into work hours.
 For example: if you make $20 an hour, think of a $100 gadget as costing five hours of work.
 That can make you rethink which buys are truly worthwhile.

 Replace a bad habit with a good one.
 Bad habits usually make us feel good.
 So instead of cutting expensive habits cold turkey, create a new, better-for-you habit that also makes you happy.
 Experts call this technique ‘substitution.’
 Go figure.
 Think: every time you make dinner vs. order it in, put $5 in savings.